b. Statement Addressing Illegal Drugs

 illicit drugs, on university property or as part of any university activity, in compliance with the

-employees.
+employees and visitors.
 Any employee (including student employees) whose act in violation with the above

 policy also results in a criminal conviction must report the conviction in writing to the